-- the adoption of the Audited Consolidated Financial Statements for the year ended December 31st 2020; - 3. the election of Directors; and - 4. the appointment of Auditors for the ensuing year and for the Directors to fix their remuneration.
+- the adoption of the Audited Consolidated Financial Statements for the year ended December 31st, 2021; - 2. the election of Directors; and - the appointment of Auditors for the ensuing year and for the Directors to fix their remuneration.

 Only Shareholders of the Company on the Record Date will be entitled to vote at the Meeting.
-Voting shall be conducted electronically.
-Each Shareholder is entitled to one vote for each share held.
-As at the date hereof there are 18,458,627 common shares without par value of the Company issued and outstanding.
+On a show of hands, each Shareholder shall have one vote.
+On a poll, each Shareholder is entitled to one vote for each share held.
+As at the date hereof there are 18,401,006 common shares without par value of the Company issued and outstanding.